Larry Baer: Career

-Baer returned to the Giants in 1992 to help form the ownership group that kept the team in San Francisco when an attempt was made to move the franchise to Tampa, Florida.
-Other members of the group included Charles Bartlett Johnson, Harmon Burns, Scott Seligman, Allan Byer, David S. Wolff and Peter Magowan, the Giants' CEO from 1992 to 2007.
+Baer returned to the Giants in 1992 and helped assemble an ownership group, led by Peter Magowan, that ultimately kept the team in San Francisco after an attempt to move the franchise to Tampa, Florida.
+Magowan purchased the Giants from Bob Lurie in November 1992.

 During Magowan's tenure, Baer worked as his chief assistant.
 He led the design and development of a new ballpark for the Giants starting in 1995.
 Construction on the park began in 1997 and was completed in 2000.
 The park opened as Pacific Bell Park before changing names several times through the 2000s.
 Since 2019, it has been known as Oracle Park, after a $200-million naming rights deal.

 In 1994, Baer established the first benefit by a professional sports team to fight AIDS.
 In 1995, Baer received the Sports Torch of Learning Award from the Scopus Society of the American Friends of the Hebrew University.
 In 2001, the Anti-Defamation League awarded him the Torch of Liberty Award.

 In 2008, Baer became the Giants' club president.
 He succeeded Bill Neukom as the Giants' chief executive officer on January 1, 2012.
 He was added to the board of directors of the San Jose Giants, the Giants' Minor League Baseball affiliate in the Class A-Advanced California League, in April 2012.

 In 2014, Baer received an "Excellence in Achievement" award from UC Berkeley and a Civic Leadership Award from the American Jewish Committee San Francisco.
 He is the Chairman and CEO of the Giants Development Services, which oversees the construction of Mission Rock, a 25-acre mixed-use neighborhood located near AT&T Park.